crillab/d4/README.md

     The second argument just after the type of node is its index.

-    In the example above the decision-DNNF representation has 3 OR nodes (1, 2 and 3) and 1 true node.
+    In the example above the decision-DNNF representation has 3 OR nodes (1, 2 and 3) and 1 true node (4).

 As expected arcs are used to connect the nodes.
-In the file .nnf, arcs are represented by lines starting with a node index (a positive integer, the source node), followed by another node index (a positive integer, the target node), and eventually  .
+In the file .nnf, arcs are represented by lines starting with a node index (a positive integer, the source node), followed by another node index (a positive integer, the target node), and eventually a sequence of literals that represents the unit literals that become true at the target node.

-    For example, 2 3 -2 0 means the node or with the index 2 is linked to the false node because we branch with the literal -2.
+    In the example, 3 4 -2 3 0 means that OR node of index 3 is connected to the
+    true node of index 4 and the literals -2 and 3 are set to true.

 To get the resulting certified decision-DNNF representation in file /tmp/test.nnf enhanced